stephenfletchtek/CV/README.md

 * Extensive customer support experience
     * In person and remote
     * 1st, 2nd, and 3rd line technical support for products
+* 2D Engineering drawings using Draftsight
+* Created Microsoft Excel Macros to meet business needs
 * VBA scripts to customise control of x-ray hardware
-* Created Microsoft Excel Macros to meet business needs
-* 2D Engineering drawings using Draftsight

 ## Skills

 #### Collaboration

-At Makers Bootcamp I had to build applications both in small teams and using paired programming.
+At Makers I had to build applications both in small teams and using paired programming.
 I took the time to get to know my team and pairing partner and to understand their knowledge, skills and preferred ways of working and communicating.
 This meant I could make sure we were working to our strengths, meeting each other's needs, and organising the work optimally.
 As a result of this collaboration, my work was much higher quality than any of us could have produced individually.
 The intensity of the collaboration is evidenced in my GitHub repos.

+When leading the team developing a novel x-ray source at Nikon Metrology I needed to solve problems that crossed over different disciplines.
+I formed a good working relationship with electronics designers, mechanical designers, and our engineering workshop enabling me to openly discuss ideas and challenge team member's assumptions.
+The impact of this collaboration was buy in from all stakeholders and a fast turnover of prototypes.

 #### Testing